alessandromagrini/caretAddOn/README.md

 - `importancePlot`: graphic displaying variable importance metrics
 - `rocPlot`: roc curve (only for binary classification)
 - `predPlot`: scatterplot of observed values versus predicted values (only for regression tasks)

+New general-purpose functions:
+- `bestTune`: best tuning of hyperparameters
+- `fitted` (S3 method for class `train`): cross-validation prediction for each unit
+- `addTerms`: addition of polynomial and/or logarithmic terms to a formula
+- `stepCV`: stepwise pruning of explanatory variables through cross-validation
+- `vifCalc`: computation of variance inflation factors, conceived to check collinearity among the explanatory variables
+- `enetCoef`: coefficients at best tuning of hyperparameters for an object of class `glmnet`